andrasq/node-qdlist/README.md

 Call the handler with each node on the list, in list order.
 The values are accessible as `node.value` and `node.value2`.

+The nodes on the list are also iterable with `for..of`.

 Changelog
 ---------

+- 0.12.0 - support `for..of` iteration
 - 0.11.0 - expose `linkin()` method, new `findAtPosition`, `findPrevious` and `moveToPosition` methods
 - 0.10.3 - speed up by simplifying node layout
 - 0.10.2 - faster `pop`, `shift`